 This is plenty for us most of the time.
 The rack is great for transferring dyed eggs too so the color doesn’t come off.
 If transferring eggs to paper towel some color will be removed.
 A rack is better.

 - This is how to make Instant Pot hard boiled eggs.
 Whether you make 7 or 14 the timing is the same.

 Check out how brilliantly colored these Kool Aid Easter eggs come out!

 With just one pack and a bit of water the blue, orange, red, and pink come out brightly colored!

-This is how to dye eggs with Kool Aid this year from start to finish
+How to dye eggs with Kool Aid

 - Hard boil your egg

 - if using a pressure cooker use this egg rack steamer